it-at-m/stadtbezirksbudget/docs/src/architecture/adr/05-use-test-method-prefix.md

 ## Context

 The code should have a certain uniformity.
-This also applies to the tests.
+This also applies to the method names of test classes.

 ## Decision